-Map 4 depicts potential corridors for wildlife.
+Map 4: Wildlife Corridors depicts potential corridors for wildlife that connect areas of natural land cover along stream corridors.
 Investigation in the field is needed to confirm the use of these areas as wildlife corridors.

 MAP 1: WOODLANDS & WETLANDS

 Map 2: Strategic Forest Protection Area